BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 should not be shown the feedback page until this process is complete and there is feedback to be given.
 While the function currently checks if a file exists, it will later check if the file has been marked as well.

+## Blog Entry 009 - 12/02/2019

+Recently I have worked on adding some more functionality to the file marker script.
+I created a marker directory that will hold the markers for each of the files to be corrected.
+This marker directory will contain directories with the same name as an uploaded file to be marked, for example;

+hello-world.py will have a marker in markers/hello-world/

+The marker file currently takes an uploaded file and determines whether it matches a marker directory.
+This is a good way of determining whether a file that has been uploaded has a valid name as only the exact name will match the directory.
+Each file directory within markers will contain a stdout.txt, which is the output expected after a script has run.
+There will also be optionality for a stdin.txt, for the cases where a script may read in some input from a file, and also further test1, test2, test3 etc. directories that will contain addition stdin/stdout if a program requires multiple test cases.

 ---